OwlZeroOne/OwlZeroOne/README.md

     I have taken on a gap year to do some shadow work and self-development while employed by th University of Edinburgh Estates Department.
 In the mean time I have been continuously learning new things, such as HTML, CSS, JavaScript, more Haskell, graphic design, software design patterns, and more algorithms & data structures.
   </p>

-  <h4>2023 - 2025: Software Engineering</h4>
+  <h4>2023 - 2026: Software Engineering</h4>
   <p>
-    I have returned to full-time education at Edinburgh Napier University, specialising into software engineering at entry pointb 3.
+    I have returned to full-time education at Edinburgh Napier University, undertaking an integrated, undergraduate Masters degree in Software Engineering starting at year 3.
+In third year, I took the courses of Software Engineering, Artificial Inteligence, Data Analytics, Group Project, Computing in Contemporary Society, and Advanced Database Systems.
+I learned about new technologies consisting of .NET MAUI, Weka, OpenRefine, Oracle SQL, PL/SQL, Oracle XE, SQL Developer, and DataGrip.
+Currently, in fourth year, alongside my Honours Project, my oher courses consist of Sotware Architecture, and Concurrent and Parallel Systems.
+I got to use C++ and Docker for the first time.
   </p>
 </div>
 <!---------------------------------------------------------------------------------------------------------------------------->